-Conditions.
-Generally, you may receive a distribution from the Plan prior to your termination of employment provided you satisfy any of the following condition(s):
+Conditions and limitations.
+Generally you may receive a distribution from the Plan from certain accounts prior to your termination of employment provided you satisfy the condition described below:

-you have attained age 59 1/2
+• you have attained age 59 1/2

-Restrictions on In-service Distributions of elective deferrals.
-The law restricts in-service distributions from certain accounts which are maintained for you under the Plan before you reach age 59 1/2.
-These accounts are the ones set up to receive your salary deferral contributions and other Employer contributions which are used to satisfy special rules for 401(k) plans (such as qualified matching contributions, qualified nonelective contributions).
+The law restricts any in-service distributions from certain accounts which are maintained for you under the Plan before you reach age 59 1/2.
+These accounts are the ones set up to receive your salary deferral contributions and other Employer contributions which are used to satisfy special rules for 401(k) plans.
 Ask the Administrator if you need more details.